philipmw/eth-staking-on-aws/README.md

 **c7g.medium for Consensus (+Validator)**:
 My workload can run on ARM, so my first choice is ARM for better value.
 The workload has very stable CPU, so we cannot take advantage of T4's CPU credit feature.
+I want to use Amazon Linux 2022, which A1 does not currently support.
 I need at least 2 GB RAM but no more than 4 GB, plus good support for EBS and network.
-Hence C7G and M6G are contenders.
-c7g.medium is both cheaper and has better networking than m6g.medium, hence that's the victor.
+Hence, remaining contenders are C7G and M6G. c7g.medium is both cheaper and has better networking than m6g.medium, hence that's the victor.

-## Costs
+## Resources and costs

 All AWS costs are for _us-west-2_.